yahoo/maha/druid-lookups/README.md

 * High cardinality support - Druid's default lookup extension provides both off-heap and on-heap implementations for simple key/value pair.
 We extend this by allowing multiple columns and using RocksDB for on SSD lookups with off-heap LRU for high cardinality use cases.
 * Lookup service for real-time tasks - Provides a built in lookup service which is used to query lookups on historicals at query time for real-time tasks.
 Otherwise, real-time tasks would have to keep local copy of all lookups and that can get costly if they are high cardinality.

+#### Assumptions:
+* You have some dimension dataset on HDFS in a readable format from a Java application(e.g. CSV, TSV, or some delimited format).
+* The dataset is snapshot of all dimension data at some interval.
+E.g. daily snapshot.
+Each how has the last updated timestamp column.
+* You have a Kafka topic with a TTL at slightly larger then the snapshot interval.
+E.g. snapshot is every 24 hours, the Kafka topic retains messages for 26 hours.
+* You have updates to the dimensions which you can publish to a kafka topic in the same key/value format you create the rocksdb instance (see below) with a valid last updated timestamp from your source of truth system.

+#### Steps:
+* Define your protobuf message format.
+Remember to include the last updated timestamp column.
+Create a jar library which has the java protobuf definitions so you can copy it to the druid historical nodes and put it in the druid libs folder.
+* Create a application which reads your dataset from HDFS and creates a rocksdb instance and inserts all the rows into the rocksdb instance in the same format as you expect to read it in maha druid lookups.
+E.g. the key would just be the String.getBytes() and the value would be the serialized protobuf bytes.
+Once all rows are inserted close the rocksDb instance, zip it up and upload it to HDFS path.
+* Schedule your application to run every day after your dimension snapshots are available.
+* Configure maha druid lookup extension on your historicals.
+* Register your lookup via the API

 ## Getting Started
 Here is tutorial of how to set up maha-druid-lookups as an extensions of Druid in your local box.
 For convenience, we use `/druid` as our druid root path for the following document.